Drawing Rooms – Drawing as part of the teaching at TU Delft and its predecessors

 Drawing lessons link Museum and University

-The Drawing Rooms exhibition that starts at the museum on Saturday 14 March makes the historical ties between Museum Paul Tétar van Elven and Delft University of Technology visible.
+The exhibition Drawing Rooms exhibition makes the historical relationship between Museum Paul Tétar van Elven and Delft University of Technology visible.
 Besides being an artist, Tétar van Elven had a career as a drawing teacher at the Koninklijke Akademie (Royal Academy) and the Polytechnische School (Polytechnic School) that spanned 40 years.
 These historical ties between the museum and Delft University of Technology have led to a cooperative relationship in which Tétar van Elven’s teaching practice is linked to current teaching.
 Drawing as a method of teaching is the link here.

 The role of drawing lessons – past and present